MicrosoftDocs/dynamics365smb-docs/business-central/includes/report-108-scenario-include.md

 Analyze outstanding sales orders and understand expected sales volumes for customers.
-Compare your overall outstanding shipments with the planned shipment date and highlight overdue back orders.
+Compare your overall outstanding shipments with the planned shipment date and find overdue back orders.